-A proposed COM must employ a chief executive officer who is qualified by education, training, and experience to provide effective leadership to the proposed COM's administration, faculty, students, and staff.
+A proposed COM-that is not affiliated with a parent institution must employ a chief executive officer who is qualified by education, training, and experience to provide effective leadership to the proposed COM's administration, faculty, students, and staff.
 The chief executive officer must have a minimum of five years' experience in senior administration in an institution of higher education or healthcare setting.